-He Shou Wu by Ray Sahelian, M.D.
+November 18 2015 by Ray Sahelian, M.D.

 He Shou Wu is a Chinese herb obtained from the roots of Polygonum multiflorum.
 He Shou Wu is promoted for preventing or delaying graying of hair, even reverting gray hair to its original color, as well as treating hair loss.
-I have not come across any human studies regarding the role of He Shoo Wu and hair growth or reversal of graying hair, so I don't know if this Chinese herb works for these purposes.
+I have not come across human studies regarding the role of He Shoo Wu and hair growth or reversal of graying hair, so I don't know if this Chinese herb works for these purposes.

 He Shoo Wu herb has the following substances